nrbns/Regen-v1/CONTRIBUTING.md

-# Contributing to OmniBrowser
+# Contributing to Regen

-Thank you for your interest in contributing to OmniBrowser!
+Thank you for your interest in contributing to Regen!
 This document provides guidelines and instructions for contributing.

 ## Development Setup

 1. **Clone the repository**

    ```bash
    git clone https://github.com/nrbns/Omnibrowser.git
    cd Omnibrowser
    ```

 2. **Install dependencies**

    ```bash
    npm install
    ```

 3. **Run development server**

    ```bash
    npm run dev
    ```